harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 To propagate changes in the `@gitlab/ui` project automatically to all installations use the following command `yalc publish --push`.

-## Using the remote development package
+## Testing your changes using a remote development package

-This approach relies on the [development package](#the-gitlab-ui-integrations-fork) that's built and published as an artifact by the `ui:build_package` CI job.
-This is especially useful if the changes you are making in GitLab UI require some code to be migrated in GitLab as you will be able to open a GitLab MR to preemptively integrate your changes before they are released with a new version of `@gitlab/ui`.
+To help with this process, GitLab UI exposes a `ui:create_integration_branch` manual CI job that will create (or update) an integration branch and install the `@gitlab/ui` development build.

-You will be using the [forked workflow](https://docs.gitlab.com/user/project/repository/forking_workflow/) to build and test your changes in a forked mirror of the GitLab product.
+You will be using the [forked workflow](https://docs.gitlab.com/user/project/repository/forking_workflow/) to build and test your changes in a [fork](#the-gitlab-ui-integrations-fork) of GitLab.
 If you are not familiar with forks, take a few minutes and read the linked article.
 It will give you a high-level understanding of how forks work and make this process easier to understand.

 Your development flow will look like this:

 1. Push your design system changes to GitLab UI
-1. Build a custom design system package using a manual CI job
-1. Create a new branch in GitLab and install the development package
+1. Start a manual CI job to create a branch in GitLab that uses your development package
 1. Do any required migration in your GitLab branch, push your branch and open an MR
 1. Get your GitLab UI _and_ GitLab MRs reviewed
 1. Get your GitLab UI MR merged

-After your GitLab UI changes are merged:

-1. A new version of `@gitlab/ui` containing your changes will be released
-1. Update your GitLab MR to use the newly released version of `@gitlab/ui` instead of the development build
-1. Get your GitLab MR merged

 ### Make your GitLab UI changes locally

 GitLab UI is a dynamic design system.
-The current release is often ahead of the release version being used in GitLab.
-Follow these steps to ensure your local version includes only your changes on top of what is currently used in production:
+The current `@gitlab/ui` release is often ahead of the version being used in GitLab.
+Follow these steps to ensure your local GitLab only includes your `@gitlab/ui` changes on top of what is currently used in production:

-1. Review the GitLab `package.json` file for `@gitlab/ui` version
+1. Review your local GitLab `package.json` file for the `@gitlab/ui` version
-1. Pull the latest `main` branch in GitLab UI to ensure you have access to the current tagged version
+1. Pull the latest `main` branch in GitLab UI to ensure you have access to the current tagged release
 1. Create a new feature branch by typing the following in your terminal:

    ```bash